-The General Data Protection Regulation (GDPR) comes into force across the EU on 25th May 2018.
-It will replace the current Irish Data Protection Acts, 1988 and 2003.
+The General Data Protection Regulation (GDPR) came into force across the EU on 25th May 2018.
+It replaced the previous Irish Data Protection Acts, 1988 and 2003.

 It standardises and strengthens the right of all European Citizens to data privacy.
 GDPR emphasises transparency, security and accountability for organisations that collect, use, share and store personal data.
 At the centre of the new law is the requirement for organisations to be fully transparent about how they are using and safeguarding personal data, and to be able to demonstrate accountability for their data processing activities.

 While many of the main concepts and principles of GDPR are much the same as those in our previous Data Protection Acts, GDPR introduces new elements and significant enhancements which UCC is required to accommodate.